Retinal Detachment, Macular Degeneration and Diabetic Retinopathy

 Nutrition and AMD Prevention

-While no treatments are available for advanced cases of dry macular degeneration, current research suggests that certain vitamins and minerals significantly lower the risk of developing advanced AMD.
+While no treatments are available for advanced cases of dry macular degeneration, the National Institute of Health conducted a seven year clinical trial of certain vitamins and minerals which were shown to significantly lower the risk of developing advanced AMD.
 Taking high doses of lutein, zeaxanthin, beta-carotene, vitamin C, vitamin E, zinc, and other anti-oxidants, reduces the risk of developing advanced AMD by up to 25 percent in patients who show early signs of the condition.

 Diabetics are up to 25 times more likely to suffer vision loss than non-diabetics.
 Up to 80 percent of long-term diabetics show signs of diabetic retinopathy.
-Regular vision exams are important for everyone, especially for diabetics.
-Diabetic retinopathy refers to leaking blood vessels or new abnormal blood vessels that can damage vision by causing bleeding inside the eye or by causing the retina to swell or detach.
+Annual dilated vision exams are important for everyone, especially for diabetics.
+Diabetic retinopathy refers to leaking blood vessels or the formation of new abnormal blood vessels that can damage vision by causing bleeding inside the eye or by causing the retina to swell or detach.

-Laser treatment (photocoagulation) can be applied to seal leaking blood vessels or to reduce the growth of abnormal new blood vessels inside the eye.
+Anti- VEGF injections are also used in the treatment of Diabetic Retinopathy.
+Clinical trials have shown they are helpful in most patients, some patient may require steriod injections or laser treatments (photocoagulation) to seal leaking abnormal blood vessels or to reduce the growth of abnormal new blood vessels inside the eye.
 Early diagnosis and treatment are the keys to retaining vision for patients with diabetic retinopathy.

 Schedule your visit with one of the skilled providers of Cascade Eye and Skin Centers today, (253) 848-3000.